National Society Daughters of the American Revolution Logo

 About Us

 What We Do: The DAR is dedicated to promoting patriotism, preserving American history, and securing America's future through better education for children.
-Nationally, DAR members volunteer more than 60,000 hours annually to veteran patients, award over $150,000 in scholarships and financial aid each year to students, and support schools for the underprivileged with annual donations exceeding one million dollars.
+Nationally, DAR members volunteer more than 60,000 hours annually to veteran patients, awarding over $150,000 in scholarships and financial aid each year to students, and supporting schools for the underprivileged with annual donations exceeding one million dollars.

 Governor William Paca Chapter, NSDAR, Vision Statement: "To promote American history education, instill a sense of patriotism among Harford County's citizens, and further historic preservation."

-We would love to talk to you about becoming a member of the National Society!
+We would love to talk to you about becoming a member of the National Society.
+Contact us today